antonioplacido/antonioplacido/README.md

 ### So Whats up?

-Currently trying to tie up my googlespreadsheets to a nifty app :)
+Life in the covid bubble isn't easy, I'm trying to create little apps to make my day to day much more entertaining!

 ### For personal inquiries